A performance characterization of quantum generative models: Numerical Results

 Overall, for the majority of the data sets (6 of 8) the variations in performance due to architecture and normalization had a greater effect than the choice of QGAN or QCBM model.
 For the 2D data sets, the relative performance of QGAN and QCBM models is similar, although the best KL divergence from a quantum model was from a QGAN for all four data sets.
 In the 3D case, the QGAN model outperformed the QCBM models for the mixed Gaussian and stocks data sets and performance was comparable for the X and O data sets.

-The discrete-type architecture with the copula circuit gave better results than the continuous circuit for the 2D data sets, except for the X data set, where only the discrete copula circuit performed well, not the standard circuit.
-For the 3D data sets, the Stocks and X data sets performed better with discrete architecture, the Mixed Gaussian performance was similar, and for the O data, the discrete circuits struggled.
+The discrete-type architecture gave better results than the continuous circuit for the 2D data sets, except for the X data set, where only the discrete copula circuit performed well, not the standard circuit.
+For the 3D data sets, the discrete architecture outperformed the continuous for all four data sets.

 For the 2D and 3D data sets, the PIT normalization outperformed the min-max normalization for the discrete architecture.
 In particular, there is a clear advantage in using a discrete-type architecture with the copula circuit for 2D the X and O data sets and for X 3D.
 We believe this is because the PIT simplifies the correlations of the data sets, and the fact that the quantum architecture enforces a copula-type data structure, as described in the appendix, Sec.~\ref{appendix:quantum_copula_proof}.
 Specifically, we see that the standard discrete architecture struggles with the X data set for both 2D and 3D.
 This could be because this data set has naturally uniform marginals, which the standard circuit is not equipped to handle natively, and thus must learn.
 The O 2D data set also seems to present some complications for the discrete standard architecture and the continuous one.
 Conversely, the performance difference between PIT and min-max normalization for the MG and Stocks data is smaller.
 We suggest that this is because these data sets both share Gaussian properties, as shown in Fig.~\ref{fig:data_visulaization_2d}, and hence and simple correlations, so simplifying them further with a PIT normalization only makes a marginal difference.